You are the parent of an EU/EEA citizen who is a worker in Denmark under EU law

 When you apply for SU, you must be able to prove that for special reasons, you have a genuine and effective need of being supported by your child.
 It is not sufficient that your child merely undertakes supporting you.

-You must submit documentation for this along with the information form for foreign citizens when you apply for SU according to this rule.
-This means that you must submit documentation for the support in itself, as well as documentation showing that you have a genuine and effective need of being supported by your child.
+You must attach documentation for this along with the application for equal status for foreign citizens when you apply for SU according to this rule.
+This means that you must attach documentation for the support in itself, as well as documentation showing that you have a genuine and effective need of being supported by your child.

 With the phrasing "worker" we also mean a self-employed person.
 These are persons who under EU law may be regarded as workers in Denmark or who in certain circumstances may have retained his/her status as a worker in Denmark.